news

 Claude Raisaro (PhD, University of Zurich) joins the Geneva Graduate Institute as Assistant Professor of Development Microeconomics and Pictet Chair in Finance and Development, affiliated to the International Economics Department and the Centre for Finance and Development, after completing his PhD at the University of Zurich.
 He is also affiliated to the Mistra Center for Sustainable Markets at Stockholm School of Economics.
 He works at the intersection of development and behavioural economics.
 His research focuses on how social norms influence organisations and the functioning of markets.
 Additionally, he works on the economics of education and inequality.
 He uses field experiments and observational data to address these topics.

-In addition to his position as Professor of International Economics, Dominic Rohner is André Hoffmann Chair in Political Economics and Governance and Co-director of the Hoffmann Centre for Global Sustainability at the Geneva Graduate Institute.
+In addition to his position as Professor of International Economics, Dominic Rohner (PhD, University of Cambridge) is André Hoffmann Chair in Political Economics and Governance and Co-director of the Hoffmann Centre for Global Sustainability at the Geneva Graduate Institute.
 He is also a Research Fellow of the Centre for Economic Policy Research (CEPR) in London, CESifo, Oxford Centre for the Analysis of Resource-Rich Economies (OxCarre), and the Households in Conflict Network (HiCN).
 His research on political and development economics has won several prizes and grants, including a European Research Council (ERC) grant on “Policies for Peace”.
 He also acts as Associate Editor at the Economic Journal, leader of the CEPR Research and Policy Network on Preventing Conflict, and is a member of the National Research Council of the Swiss National Science Foundation (SNSF).